arrraichu/elgato-stream-deck-node-ubuntu-18.04.01lts/README.md

-# Elgato Stream Deck NodeJS Framework for Ubuntu 18.04.01 LTS
+# Elgato Stream Deck NodeJS Framework for Ubuntu 18.XX LTS

-This is a framework for running the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck) on Ubuntu 18.04.01 LTS.
+This is a framework for running the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck) on Ubuntu 18.XXLTS.

 If you are looking for a more generic framework for running the Elgato Stream Deck on Linux, please refer to the [elgato-stream-deck](https://github.com/Lange/node-elgato-stream-deck) repository.